XiaoxiangGuanGFZ/xHM/documents/Evapotranspiration.md

 Feddes, R. A., P. J. Kowalik, and H. Zaradny, Simulation of field water use and crop yield, John Wiley and Sons, New York, 188 pp., 1978.

+Monteith, J. L. and M. H. Unsworth, Principles of environmental physics, Routledge, Chapman and Hall, New York, NY, 291 pp., 1990.

 Storck, P., Trees, snow and flooding: an investigation of forest canopy effects on snow accumulation and melt at the plot and watershed scales in the Pacific Northwest,